RBornat/jape/distrib/CommonBuildResources/Windows/README BUILD FOR WINDOWS.md

 The OCaml version I loaded is ` 4.09.0+mingw64c`: `opam switch list` will tell you what's available. `opam update` and `opam upgrade` can be very useful.
 You will need `ocamlbuild` and `ocamlfind`; opam can help.

 You will need Java; Jape needs version 9 or later.
-Get it from Oracle and install it.
+Get a JDK (preferable version 11, preferably from AdoptOpenJdk) and install it.
+You'll have to set JAVA_HOME to point to it.

 You will need Apache Ant.
 Get it from Apache, install it (which is a bit of a pain, but their instructions do work).